Paramartha-Sengupta/Voice-Assistant-Project/README.md

 Seems interesting???
 ![image](https://user-images.githubusercontent.com/68769656/157397575-58da95ab-942b-474f-96f7-008644f6258c.png)

-In this Repository I have created a Virtual Assiatnt of my own.
+In this Repository I have created a Virtual Assistant of my own.
 Well, being a huge fan of the Office US, I named him Dwight!
 ![image](https://user-images.githubusercontent.com/68769656/157396476-316e1de8-b191-44ff-a366-7385cf6ff6f0.png)

 So the question arises, what can Dwight do for me?